An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model

-The results are reported in Table \ref{tab:price_conf_interval} where all prices, obtained by applying \eqref{mainresult}, belong to the Monte Carlo confidence interval determined with $10^5$ simulations.
-Prices obtained with \eqref{mainresult} coincide with those obtained using the double integration method.
+We compare our formula in \eqref{mainresult} with Monte Carlo method and the results are reported in Table \ref{tab:price_conf_interval} where all prices, obtained by applying \eqref{mainresult}, belong to the Monte Carlo confidence interval determined with $10^5$ simulations for all copulas and for both methods.
 As expected, the main advantage of our approach is the reduction of the computational time.